George Washington told of an angel who revealed a prophetic vision of America to him at Valley Forge. See Example( s )

 It seemed to us that the remarks which prefaced the dream itself plainly intimated that the latter was a literary production written for a patriotic purpose.

-(Although an officer named Anthony Sherman did serve in the Continental Army, he wasn’t with Washington’s forces at Valley Forge during the winter of
+(Although an officer named Anthony Sherman did serve in the Continental Army, he was at Saratoga under the command of Benedict Arnold at the end of 1777 and therefore wasn’t with Washington’s forces at Valley Forge during the winter of